CapnKitten/BetterDiscord/Themes/Material-Discord/css/addons/material-you/README.md

 <hr>

-Download with the button above or use as import with the code below.
+Download with the button above or use as an import with the code below.

 ```css
 @import url(https://capnkitten.github.io/BetterDiscord/Themes/Material-Discord/css/addons/material-you/source.css);